6 Steps to Take before You Begin Divorce Mediation

 1. Consider legal coaching

-The best legal coach understands the mediation process and may even be a mediator, but doesn’t encourage a lawyered-up approach to divorce.
+The best legal coach understands the mediation process and may even be a mediator themselves.
 A legal coach is an expert in divorce law who can give advice and tell you what to expect.
 Your coach will explain the mediation process, listen to your goals and concerns, help strategize your position for mediation, and help you prepare your response to different scenarios.

 We usually recommend meeting one to three times with a legal coach before starting mediation.
 Your legal coach should also review the written settlement agreement before its finalized.